hack-monk/yamlguard/README.md

 We'd love your help!
 Whether it's bug reports, feature ideas, or code contributions, everything is welcome.

+**Getting Started:**
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
 4. Add tests (we love tests!)
 5. Submit a pull request

+**Understanding the Codebase:**
+- Check out [ARCHITECTURE.md](ARCHITECTURE.md) for a detailed overview of the system design
+- The codebase is modular—each component has a clear responsibility
+- Tests are in the `tests/` directory, organized by feature
+- Sample files for testing are in the `samples/` directory

+**What We're Looking For:**
+- Bug fixes and edge case handling
+- Improvements to Kubernetes validation coverage
+- Additional secret detection patterns
+- Performance optimizations
+- Documentation improvements
+- Integration examples for other CI/CD systems

+**Questions?** Open an issue and we'll help you get started!

 ## License